-This is the best chicken dish I’ve made in a long time, and my family wholeheartedly agrees.
-The creamy sauce is amazing, with such a great depth of flavor.
-You know it’s good if my boys kept talking about how they’d even eat it without the meat!
+This Creamy Chicken Picasso is hands-down the best chicken dish I’ve made in a long time, and my family wholeheartedly agrees.

 - 3 tablespoons butter